mosp-catalysis/kmc_Pt_NP_CO/README.md

+> **Note**
+> This is a demo.
+Formal version will be released in the future

 KMC simulations for the Pt catalyst under CO gas conditions.

-There are two versions that can be installed in linux and window environments respectively.
+There is a demo that can be executed in linux environment.

 ini.xyz is a customizable input structure file, where initial structure can be a nanoparticles with any sizes and shapes.